PreranaUppalapati/linux/README.md

 Prerana Uppalapati (SJSU ID: 015933138)

-Modified the cpuid file, vmx file and test file according to the requirement.

-# Work Implemented by each member
+# Work Implemented by each member ( Question 1)

 Prerana Uppalapati
--
+- Modified the vmx file and test file according to the requirement.

 Venkata Lakshmi Praneetha Moturi